chaofengqing/chao_lab/content/resources/guidelines/_index.md

 {{< figure src="featured.png" >}}

-Chao Lab is everything about Bayesian, Demography, and Global Health!
 This page introduces the Chao Lab Guidelines for a PhD or Masters student.
 The guidelines are not applicable to post-docs.

 ## Basic rules